soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 10-04 Tobacco, and Electronic Cigarette, Promotion Public Events.* ::

-Smoking, and using electronic cigarettes, may be permitted in an enclosed room, as defined in § 10-01(g) of these rules, in a restaurant, bar, cabaret, catering hall, convention hall, hotel or motel conference room, or other such similar facility, where smoking is otherwise prohibited, when the public is invited to attend a specific event held for the primary purpose of promoting and sampling tobacco products or electronic cigarettes, provided that:
+Smoking, and using electronic cigarettes, may be permitted in an enclosed room, as defined in 24 RCNY § 10-01(g), in a restaurant, bar, cabaret, catering hall, convention hall, hotel or motel conference room, or other such similar facility, where smoking is otherwise prohibited, when the public is invited to attend a specific event held for the primary purpose of promoting and sampling tobacco products or electronic cigarettes, provided that:

 (a) Notice of the public event shall be provided to the Department on forms furnished by the Department.
 Completed forms shall be received by the Department no later than two (2) weeks prior to the event.

    (i) The Department may charge a fee not to exceed $100.00 per notice.

-   (ii) Signs shall be posted in accordance with § 10-12 of these rules and shall contain one of the following messages:
+   (ii) Signs shall be posted in accordance with 24 RCNY § 10-12 and shall contain one of the following messages:

       (A) "SMOKING PERMITTED AT THIS EVENT.
 NOTICE OF THIS EVENT HAS BEEN FILED WITH THE NEW YORK CITY DEPARTMENT OF HEALTH AND MENTAL HYGIENE IN ACCORDANCE WITH THE NEW YORK CITY SMOKE-FREE AIR ACT."